readmeio/oas/packages/oas/README.md

 #### Analyzer

-The analyzer, `oas/analyzer`, allows you to run a set of query analysis on your API definition to answer various questions.
+The analyzer, `oas/analyzer`, allows you to run a set of query analyses on your API definition to understand the complexity of your API definition.

 ```ts
 import petstore from '@readme/oas-examples/3.0/json/petstore.json';